Contesting a Will Lawyer Sydney, NSW

 Close Personal Relationships

-Assisting people in a close personal relationship with the deceased in contesting the Will to seek the financial provision they deserve.
+We provide a pathway for those in a close personal relationship with the deceased to seek the provision they deserve.

 Members of the Household

-Advising individuals who lived with and were dependent on the deceased, enabling them to contest the Will for rightful provision from the estate.
+We advise dependent household members on their right to contest a Will for provision from the estate.

 Claims for Inadequate Inheritance